-- 10.1 The Company conveys financial performance and position, and prospects on a quarterly basis via announcements to the SGX-ST. - 10.2 The Company does not practice selective disclosure.
+- 10.1 The Company discloses its Group financial performance and position, and prospects on a quarterly basis via announcements to the SGX-ST. The Company also sends its annual reports to all shareholders in advance of the Annual General Meeting to be held each year. - 10.2 The Company does not practice selective disclosure.
 While the Company may, from time to time, meet with groups of investors or analysts to promote understanding of the Company's business and operations, the Board is fully cognizant of the requirement to ensure fair disclosure of material price sensitive information.
 Such information is always first released publicly through the SGXNET.
 Results and annual reports are announced or issued within the stipulated periods and are available on the Company's website. - 10.3 The Chairman, executive directors and CFO maintain communication with investors on a regular basis and attend to their queries.
 All shareholders of the Company receive the annual report and notice of the AGM.
 The notice is also advertised in the newspapers.
-At the forthcoming AGM, shareholders will be given the opportunity to air their views and ask directors, the Management or the external auditors' questions regarding the Company.
+At the forthcoming AGM, shareholders will be given the opportunity to air their views and ask directors, the Management or the external auditors questions regarding the Company.
 Directors, external auditors and the company secretary will be present at the AGM.

-Internal Code on Dealinas with Securities
+Internal Code on Dealings with Securities

-11.1 An internal code on dealing in securities of the Company has been issued to directors and officers setting out the requirements for avoidance of insider trading.
+- 11.1 An internal code on dealing in securities of the Company has been issued to directors and officers setting out the requirements for avoidance of insider trading.
 The Company and its officers are not allowed to deal in the Company's shares during the period commencing at least two weeks before the announcement of the Company's Q1, Q2 and Q3 results or one month before the announcement of year end results, and ending one day after the date of the announcement of the results.
-Further, the officers of the Company should not deal in the Company's securities on short-term considerations.

-11.2 Directors and officers are required to observe insider trading laws under the Securities and Futures Act at all times even when dealing in securities within the permitted periods.
+Further, the officers of the Company should not deal in the Company's securities on short-term considerations. - 11.2 Directors and officers are required to observe insider trading laws under the Securities and Futures Act at all times even when dealing in securities within the permitted periods.
 To enable the Company to monitor such transactions, directors of the Company are required to report to the Company Secretary whenever they deal in the Company's securities.